 - Blend until smooth and slightly warm.

-- Pour into 2 mugs and top-up 50 / 50 with freshly boiled water.
+- Pour into 2 mugs and top-up 50 / 50 with freshly boiled water to make your vegan pumpkin spice latte.